Monarch-Launcher/Monarch/README.md

 ### Cross-platform

-Tauri allows us to build Monarch cross-platform, meaning that you can download Monarch on Windows, MacOS, and Linux.
-Given that the majority of gamers use Windows, they will likely have the latest and greatest features first, as it makes the most sense to build for Windows first.
-However, we still aim to fully support MacOS and Linux.
+[Iced](https://iced.rs/) allows us to build Monarch cross-platform, meaning that you can download Monarch on Windows, MacOS, and Linux.
+Given that the majority of gamers use Windows, we will be focusing on Windows together with Linux, which is my (an0nymoos3's) primary gaming platform.
+Monarch does technically compile for MacOS, but will not get active development for the time being.

 ## How do I get it?